Robin van der Laan

-Robertus Petrus van der Laan (born 5 September 1968) is a Dutch football manager of Northern Premier League Division One South club Newcastle Town, and a former player.
+Robertus Petrus van der Laan (born 5 September 1968) is a Dutch former football player and manager.

-He began his playing career in his native the Netherlands with Eerste Divisie club Schiedamse Voetbal Vereniging in 1987, before moving on to Wageningen in 1990.
-In 1991, he moved to England to play for Port Vale, where after four seasons as one of the club's key players he was sold on to Derby County.
-He won the League Trophy with Vale in 1993, and won promotion out of the Second Division in 1993–94.
+He began his playing career in his native Netherlands with Eerste Divisie club Schiedamse Voetbal Vereniging in 1987 before moving on to Wageningen in 1990.
+In 1991, he moved to England to play for Port Vale, where after four seasons as one of the club's key players, he was sold on to Derby County.
+He won the Football League Trophy with Vale in 1993, and won promotion out of the Second Division in 1993–94.
 He also won promotion out of the First Division with Derby in 1995–96.
 In 1998, he transferred to Barnsley, where he saw out his professional playing career until his retirement due to injury in 2001.
-He made a total of 315 appearances in a ten-year career in the English Football League.
+He made 315 appearances in a ten-year career in the English Football League.

-As a coach he worked as the director of his own football school in Canada and as a senior coach for Manchester United Soccer Schools, before he was appointed manager of Newcastle Town in February 2018.
+As a coach, he directed his own football school in Canada and was a senior coach for Manchester United Soccer Schools before he was appointed manager of Newcastle Town in February 2018.
+He stayed in the role for five years.

 Playing career

 Netherlands

 Van der Laan started his career at Eerste Divisie side Schiedamse Voetbal Vereniging in 1987.
 The club finished in mid-table in 1987–88 and 1988–89, before winning promotion to the Eredivisie as 1989–90 Eerste Divisie champions.
-However he remained in the Dutch second tier as he switched to Wageningen midway through the 1989–90 season.
-In four years in the Netherlands he played 59 games for SVV and 27 games for Wageningen.
-He decided to leave his home country after picking up a 14 match ban from the Dutch leagues.
+However, he remained in the Dutch second tier as he switched to Wageningen midway through the 1989–90 season.
+In four years in the Netherlands, he played 59 games for SVV and 27 for Wageningen.
+He decided to leave his home country after picking up a 14-match ban from the Dutch leagues.